3 ways Johnson & Johnson is working to create a more diverse and inclusive workplace—and world

 To give you a sense of some of the ways D&I is built into Johnson & Johnson’s culture today, the company has just issued its first You Belong: Diversity & Inclusion Impact Review.

 “Johnson & Johnson continues to be a leader in diversity and inclusion.
-This inaugural You Belong: Diversity & Inclusion Impact Review showcases the progress we’ve made for our people, our culture, our business and our world, through the innovative data- and outcomes-based approach we have taken," says, Chief Diversity & Inclusion Officer, Johnson & Johnson.
+This inaugural You Belong: Diversity & Inclusion Impact Review showcases the progress we’ve made for our people, our culture, our business and our world, through the innovative data- and outcomes-based approach we have taken,” says Wanda Bryant Hope, Chief Diversity & Inclusion Officer, Johnson & Johnson.

 From a unique program that celebrates the work of innovators at the company to an initiative that’s helping to bring more workers back into the STEM fields, here are just some highlights from the impact review.